A Commitment-based Authentication model for Key Exchange protocols: Introduction

-Special focus will be put around the figure of a MitM: we will analyze the possibilities of such an attacker in KEX-based protocols and how to detect and avoid them, which will conform the base of the authentication measures of our model.
-Then we will see that the measures applied in this setting do not translate naturally to KEM-based protocols, under the same conditions, and what specific measures are required to block this kind of attacks, depending on the inherent conditions of the KEM in use.
-Despite the conceptual differences between the two paradigms, the measures under which our model will base the security over unreliable channels will be the same: along with the primary objective, which is to derive a shared secret key, the protocol will also generate another output, which will be referred to as \textit{session entropy}.
-This value will conceptually be a summary of the session between the two parties, as it will be directly inferred by the shared values used throughout the process.
-This value is important as it will determine whether the session has been successful or it has been tampered.
+Despite the conceptual differences between the two paradigms, the measures under which our model will base the security over unreliable channels will be the same: along with the primary objective, which is to derive a shared secret key, the protocol will also generate another output, which will be referred to as \textit{session Authentication Value (AV)}.
+This value will represent a summary of the session between the two parties, as it will be directly inferred by the shared values used throughout the process.
+This value will determine whether the session exchange has been successful or it has been tampered.

 It is important to note that this model does not attempt to substitute the original, well-established authentication model originally presented in \cite{10.1007/3-540-44987-6_28}.
-This model is the standard paradigm in a great number of practical applications and protocols, all of which can assume the presence of an out-of-bound authenticated exchange of cryptographic material (which, in practice, usually involves in-person exchange).
+This model is the standard paradigm in a great number of practical applications and protocols, all of which can assume the presence of an out-of-bound authenticated exchange of cryptographic material.

 There are scenarios, however, in which this assumption might pose a requirement too big to be satisfied.
-It is under these scenarios under which we think or model could be of interest, as it makes no use of long-term cryptographic material to be authenticated. \\ At the very least, this model helps capture the intuition behind purely ephemeral-based approaches to AKE, and the kind of tools they might require.
-The protocols presented throughout this work rely heavily on the out-of-bound final authentication phase $I_f$ detailed in Section ref.
+It is under these scenarios we believe our model could be of assistance, as it makes no use of long-term cryptographic material to be authenticated.
+At the very least, this model helps capture the intuition behind purely ephemeral-based approaches to AKE, and the kind of tools they might require.

-The way such exchanges are performed, and what they might entail, will be dependent on each practical application of the presented model and are outside of the scope of this work.
-Nevertheless, we can name some simple examples: the use of biometric indicators or other identity-authentication tools that each application might provide, the presence of trusted third party identity providers, or the existence of authenticated channels only suitable for small chunks of information.
+The protocols presented throughout this work rely on an out-of-bound final authentication phase, denoted by $I_f$ and detailed below.
+Intuitively, under this phase the parties involved in a protocol run will verify, in an authenticated way, whether the session AV values generated by each of them in the protocol run match.